Stackato-Apps/helloworld-django-haystack/README.md

 elasticsearch example
 =====================

-This is a sample Django application to demonstrate the [new elasticsearch service](https://github.com/ActiveState/stackato-service-elasticsearch.git) for Stackato v3.0.1.
+This is a sample Django application to demonstrate the [ elasticsearch service](https://github.com/ActiveState/stackato-service-elasticsearch.git) for Stackato v3.2.1.
 It uses [the haystack project](http://haystacksearch.org/) for implementing a search backend.

 # Deploying locally